 Recovering from Third-Generation Ransomware Attack

-Decision-makers need to understand the impacts of a third-generation ranwomware attack so that they can properly allocate budgets and set priorities for recovering from ransomware, including:
+Decision-makers need to understand the impacts of a third-generation ransomware attack so that they can properly allocate budgets and set priorities for recovering from ransomware, including:

 - Safeguards that can reduce the likelihood of an attack in the first place